yanting-jin/MaccorPloto/README.md

 # MaccorPloto
-An R package for processing battery data from Maccor cycler
+An R shiny app for processing battery data from Maccor cycler

 ## Installation
 1. Install the devtools package if you do not already have it: